 The test is made up of two parts: sentence completion, which measures decoding with some element of comprehension; and passage comprehension, which measures a range of comprehension skills of increasing difficulty.

 The first reading comprehension passage is based on the pupil’s performance in the sentence completion section.

 Pupils with weak reading will see the phonics test.
 This would include secondary age pupils with delayed reading.

-NGRT features two equivalent forms which can be used twice a year.
+NGRT features three equivalent forms, one of which can be used in each term of the year.

-This helps to monitor progress and identify any pupils who may be in need of additional diagnostic assessment and support for specific literacy difficulties.
+Or, you may choose to administer NGRT as a screener for all pupils at the beginning of a year, to identify any pupils who may be in need of additional diagnostic assessment and support for specific literacy difficulties.

 The Standard Age Score (SAS) provides you with a national benchmark, allowing you to compare pupil’s performance with other children of the same age, and track progress year-on-year.